-2 Demography and labour market
+2 Overview of the Russian labour market

 The prognosis of the Russian demographic and labour market situation is quite grim, given that Russia's working-age population will fall from 60% to less than 50% in two waves from 2015 to 2020 [2].
 The forecast also provides evidence that it is necessary to assess the country's long-term economic prospects.